Estimated reading time: 5 minutes

 4. Leverage online reviews to improve your business.

 You can’t please everyone, so it’s important to take the occasional negative review with a grain of salt.
-But if you’re consistently getting negative online reviews, it’s important to really dig into what your customers are saying—and use their feedback to improve your business.
+But if you’re consistently getting negative online reviews, it’s important to really dig into what your customers are saying, and even use their feedback to improve your business.